 The Food & Drink Scene

 When it comes to eating, drinking, and being merry, Fernandina Beach has plenty of options.
 For those who like a little history stirred into their cocktails, there's The Palace Saloon, a bona fide institution that proudly lays claim to the title of Florida's oldest bar: Opened in 1903, the bar even managed to stay open through the Prohibition by serving gasoline, ice cream, and 3% "near-beer."
 Try the Pirate's Punch, a secret recipe that may just give you sea legs.
-Stop by Gilbert's Underground Kitchen for smoked chicken thighs and boiled peanuts, or plop at a picnic table on the patio at Timoti's Seafood Shak for a basket of the day's fresh catch.
+Stop by the Salty Pelican for their signature broiled oysters, or plop at a picnic table on the patio at Timoti's Seafood Shak for a basket of the day's fresh catch.